nathancarter/simplecms/README.md

 To install it, take these steps from within RStudio on your server:

  1. From your R console, run `install.packages('devtools')`.
+ 2. Load that installed package with `library('devtools')`.
- 2. Next, run `install_github('nathancarter/simplecms')`.
+ 3. Next, run `install_github('nathancarter/simplecms')`.
- 3. The Addin should then be available on your Addins menu in the toolbar (or as a submenu on the Tools menu).
+ 4. The Addin should then be available on your Addins menu in the toolbar (or as a submenu on the Tools menu).

 ## Screenshots